Skywola/anim/README.md

    with the option "With envelope weights".
 If it does not show (Blender bug) , re-select the mesh and then the bones and try again.
 Once you get it click on it, and  the character will be skinned to the bone set.
-  IMPORTANT: USE ENVELOPE WEIGHTS FOR THE BIPED, BUT USE AUTOMATIC WEIGHTS FOR THE BIRD . . . .
-I am still experimenting weights, I would like to be able to use the same settings for both, but so far I have not reached that point.
+7. Click "Get Character Panel".
-7. Click "Activate Biped Panel".
+8. To make the character move, look for the "Speed" control and enter a "9", then your enter key.
-8. Select the play button and  make  any adjustments you  want, like clicking the "Drop Arms" button!
+9. Select the play button and make any adjustments you want, on the controls listed.

 Addendum:  Be attentive when working with the wings;  it is easy to get confused between the "bird wings" and the "solo wings", and then  wonder why the program is not responding to the  wings you are  working on . . . you have to be in the right panel and switch panels when you are changing from the bird wings to the solo wings and vice versa.
 I have added captions to the buttons to help prevent this from  happening, so the buttons will say "bird" or "solo", so you have to keep track of it.
 I mention it because even I, the programmer  himself, has become confused about it.
 If you experience the wings not responding when you make a change this is the first thing you should suspect as the problem, select the character you  want to work on and click on the "Get Character Panel" button each time  you switch from one character to another.